Council of School Leaders

 F) Snapshot of Manitoba Programming—3 Distinctive PD Offerings from Manitoba School Leaders.

 These sessions will each run for approximately 1 hr 15.
 Exact times TBD.
-One will occur after the keynote in the morning and the other 2 will share the afternoon slot after lunch.
+Apps to Empower School Administrators will occur after the keynote in the morning and the other 2 will share the afternoon slot after lunch.

 Rex will provide an overview of this alternative approach to teaching outside, illustrating the steps needed to start your own experience and the benefits that have been observed.
 The session will conclude with an action list and a question and answer period.